piedraj/instructions/README.md

 ## VALIDATION

-Work in progress with the Muon Validation.
+Work performed in 2019 with the Muon Validation.